msabry1/url-shortener/README.md

 A simple Django project that you can short URLS and protect them with Password

+### Recaptcha
+* You can turn it on or off in settings.py to login and signup
+* Don't forget to add SITE_KEY And SECRET_KEY in settings.py

 ## Run
 - ` git clone https://github.com/Python-Egypt/url_shortener.git `